“Believe on the Lord Jesus Christ, and you will be saved, you and your household.”-Acts 16:31

 “What must I do to be saved?”
 This is the question a Philippian jailer asked Paul and Silas as captured in Acts 16:30.
 The question, asked many years ago, is still truly relevant even now.

 You may have been struggling with the same question.
 Well, the simple but truthful answer Paul and Silas gave to the jailer is “Believe on the Lord Jesus Christ and you will be saved” -Acts 16:31.
 John 3:16 and Romans 10:9-10 teach us, that what one needs to do to be saved, is to believe in Jesus Christ!
 This is the good news of the Gospel.

 The full story of the salvation of the jailer is captured in Acts 16:11-34.
 This was during the height of the missionary works of Apostle Paul.
 Accompanied by Silas, the two disciples were traveling through various cities, preaching the Gospel, and leading many to salvation in Christ Jesus.
 Often, they faced persecution and sometimes imprisonment.

 In Philippi, Paula and Silas got arrested, lynched, and put in jail.
-A jailer was charged to keep them securely.
+A jailer was charged to keep them secure.
 The story continues that instead of losing hope, Paul and Silas kept vigil, praying, and singing hymns to God.
 At midnight, a miracle happened; a great earthquake broke open the prison doors, setting the two prisoners free.
 The jailer, realizing that the prison doors were opened and assuming that the prisoners had fled, prepared to kill himself with his sword, rather than face the wrath of his superiors.
 Paul and Silas encouraged the jailer not to harm himself.
 And led the jailer and his household to accept Jesus Christ.

 The jailer must have realized something special about the two men.
 He asked, “What must I do to be saved?”, Acts 16:30.
 Paul and Silas answered, “Believe in the Lord Jesus Christ, and you will be saved,” Acts 16:31.